piotrkan/piotrkan/README.md

 Welcome to my github - I'm Piotr, currently living in Gothenburg, Sweden, and working for AstraZeneca as a Data Scientist.

-There is not much, as I usually use internal bitbucket/github, but I guarantee there will be more!

 <!--
 **piotrkan/piotrkan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.